 Advanced Learner Loan

 You must ensure you have read our Terms and Conditions before enrolling.
 It is your responsibility to ensure that your fees are paid in full and on time.
 The College will pursue outstanding debts.
+Learners could be suspended or withdrawn from their course if they have outstanding debt owed to the college.

-Non EU Students
+Non EU Learner

 The majority of courses at the College are funded by the Education Skills Funding Agency.
 Funding is subject to meeting a number of immigration criteria.
 These include:

-- students who are British citizens and have lived in the United Kingdom (UK) for the last three years
+students who are British citizens and have lived in the United Kingdom (UK) for the last three years

-- students who are citizens of a European Union (EU) country and have lived in an EU country for the last three years
+students who are citizens of a European Union (EU) country and have lived in an EU country for the last three years

-- non-EU EEA students and non-EEA citizens – Please speak to Customer Services for more information.
+non-EU EEA students and non-EEA citizens – Please speak to Customer Services for more information.

 Refunds and Transfers